See also: rbcd.py

 A service account configured with resource-based constrained delegation (RBCD) enables allowlisted accounts to obtain a TGS through delegation.
-Instead of allowing multiple service accounts to perform constrained delegation to one target service, it is possible to configure the resource—the target service—to accept delegation requests from allowed services.
-We modify the destination DACL instead of the source.
-RBCD can be easier to exploit than the other two delegation types, since it does not require the SeEnableDelegationPrivilege to enable.
+Instead of granting multiple service accounts the permission to perform constrained delegation to one target service, it is also possible to configure the resource—the target service—to accept delegation requests from a list of allowed services.
+Essentially, we modify the destination DACL instead of the source.

 Exploit